SchoolOfCode/final-project_back-end-five-guys/README.md

 ---

 This is the back end for our final month project app called "Medi-Check".
-Hospital admissions via prescription errors are unfortunatley a common occurence due to medical interactions being uncaught.
+Hospital admissions via prescription errors are unfortunately a common occurrence due to medical interactions being uncaught.

 For the front end repo please click [here](https://github.com/SchoolOfCode/final-project_front-end-five-guys):